Thousands of women, men and children from countries in Central America are attempting to cross the Mexico-US border without permission.

 Lots of them say they have given up attempting to apply to live and work in the US by following the law, because the process takes too long.

-Many of the travellers say that by keeping together in such a large group, also known as a caravan, is a way to keep safe.
+Many of the travellers say that travelling together in such a large group is a way to keep safe.

-He has said that the situation is a "national emergency" and says he has told border guards and the police to be ready.
+He has called the situation a "national emergency" and has sent army troops to protect the border.

 The truth is we don't know.
-The caravan is still moving.
+Many people are still travelling to the border.

-Mexico's government have also said they would listen to requests for asylum from the travellers but if anyone refuses, the government says they will force them to leave.
+Mexican authorities say they will listen to requests for asylum from the travellers but if anyone refuses, or takes part in violence, the government says they will force them to leave.